Understanding student loan grace period

 Going through the repayment of student loans can be a very difficult situation.
 There are times when you feel like you can’t afford to pay back the loan.
 But there are a lot of steps which you can take in order for you to get through this painful situation with ease.
 The above measures are some which will help you be well prepared to face the situation.

-What does grace period mean for student loans?
+Do you only get one grace period for student loans?

 Does FedLoan have a grace period?